 How to set-up a healthy home-working space

-More than a year of on and off enforced home-working, and you are still struggling to work effectively and efficiently at home.
+More than two years of on and off enforced home-working, and you are still struggling to work effectively and efficiently at home.

 Some form of remote and hybrid working is set to outlast the pandemic, yet your home-working set-up and routines are still in “temporary mode”.